-Chess King was a chain of clothing stores that sold pretty mediocre and trendy clothes, such as this split-leather jacket, to gullible young people.
-Today, we have Aeropostal and Abercrombie & Fitch.
+Chess King was a chain of clothing stores that sold pretty mediocre and trendy clothes, such as split-leather jackets, to gullible young people.
+Today, we have Aeropostal and Abercrombie & Fitch and Hollister and... whatever.

 Shitty clothes.
 Our malls abound in them, and they sell like hotcakes.
 Clueless teens and 20-somethings buy this stuff, usually made in China, and pay top dollar for it.
 It rarely lasts, goes out of style in 20 minutes, and usually is covered with logos and brand names.